Yongbi21/AutoBalancer/README.md

 Configuration settings can be adjusted within the application interface.
 Key parameters include:

 - **Transaction Thresholds**: Define acceptable ranges for transaction amounts.
-- **Reconciliation Rules**: Set criteria for identifying and correcting erroneous transactions.
+- **Balancing Rules**: Set criteria for identifying and correcting erroneous transactions.
 - **Logging Options**: Choose the level of detail for generated logs.

 For advanced configurations, refer to the \`App.config\` file located in the project directory.